Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 Multiple modes of graphing and dashboarding support

 Key differences:
-* Storage & Scalability: Prometheus is designed for short tem monitoring and can't handle large amounts of historical data.
+* Storage & Scalability: Prometheus is designed for short term monitoring and can't handle large amounts of historical data.
 Thanos' distributed storage layer allows for scalable, long term storage and query capabilities.
 * High availability: Prometheus operates in single server mode.
 Thanos has a distributed architecture and redundancy in many components .
 Therefore, even in the face of failures seamless querying and retrieval of data is possible.
 * Querying and analysis: Prometheus uses PromQL for retrieve and analyzing time series data.
 Thanos extends PromQL to query data from multiple Prometheus instances.
 This enables cross instance aggregation and federation of metrics.
 * Retention and downsampling: Prometheus uses local disk storage for short term solutions.
-Thanos uses object storage solutions like (Amazon S3 or Google cloud Storage) for long-term data retention .
+Thanos uses object storage solutions like (Amazon S3 or Google cloud Storage) for long-term data retention.
 * Integration & Ecosystem: Prometheus has a rich ecosystem with many integrations and exporters available.
 This makes it well suited for monitoring kubernetes and cloud-native environments.
 Thanos inherits this integration and also provides scalability and long term storage.
 * Recording rules: Prometheus uses recording rules to pre-calculate and store frequently used queries as a new time series.
 This helps to optimize query perfromance and simplify  complicated calculations.
 Thanos inherits this feature from Prometheus.
 * Downsampling: Prometheus supports downsampling which involves combining data over large time intervals to minimize storage needs and simplify query processing.
 Thanos inherits this capability from Prometheus.